eanyanwu006/softether-ad-sccm-lab/README.md

 # SoftEther VPN and SCCM Remote Domain Lab

-Windows Server 2022 lab with SoftEther VPN and SCCM for remote domain setup and client management.
+Windows Server 2022 lab with SoftEther VPN and MECM/SCCM for remote domain setup and client management.

 ---